 Students who find it necessary to cancel their registration or to withdraw from the university after enrolling for any academic term must initiate action formally through the Office of the Registrar and follow the university's official withdrawal procedures.
 Failure to follow formal university procedures may result in an obligation to pay fees as well as the assignment of failing grades in all courses and the need to apply for readmission before being permitted to enroll in another academic term.
-Information on canceling registration and withdrawal procedures is available from the Office of the Reg-
+Information on canceling registration and withdrawal procedures is available from the Office of the Registrar.

-A student who has not paid fees and is not enrolled in at least one class (other than for audit) by 11:59 p.m. on the 10th class day of the semester is no longer considered a continuing student and may be required to apply for readmission.
+A student who has not paid fees and is not enrolled in at least one class (other than for audit) by 11:59 p.m. on the 10th day from the first day of classes is no longer considered a continuing student and may be required to apply for readmission.

-A course will not appear on the permanent record if withdrawal occurs before the end of the 10th class day of the semester by 11:59 p.m.
-After the 10th class day of the semester, withdrawals are not permitted except in cases where the cause of withdrawal is due to circumstances clearly beyond your control, such as accident or serious illness.
+A course will not appear on the permanent record if withdrawal occurs before the end of the 10th class day of the semester by 11:59 p.m. on the 10th day from the first day of classes.
+After the 10th day from the first day of classes, withdrawals are not permitted except in cases where the cause of withdrawal is due to circumstances clearly beyond your control, such as accident or serious illness.
 All such requests must be accompanied by appropriate verification.
 Credit or an incomplete may be assigned for courses in which sufficient work has been completed to permit an evaluation to be made.
 Refer to the Class Schedule for appropriate dates for the deadlines indicated above.